 For example, when the band attempts to cross the Misty Mountains in their travels towards Mordor, their progress is impeded by heavy snowfall and they are attacked by mountain dwelling ‘wargs’.
 This forces them to go through an underground pass (the Mines of Moria), itself fraught with danger and environmental obstacles.

 Even if your novel is not fantasy, your story setting can help to carve out a path for characters.
 A character living in the countryside who moves to the city (or vice versa) will encounter new challenges, from different mindsets and ways of life to changed economic and other circumstances.

-4. Show the effects of time in setting – Evelyn Waugh’s Brideshead Revisited
+4. Show the effects of time on setting

 Time is a vital component of story setting.
 Dickens’ Victorian London is wholly different from the London we find today, no longer populated by countless hawkers and horse-drawn carts.
 Showing how your setting changes over time adds a sense of history and evolution to your story.

 In his novel Brideshead Revisited (1945), Evelyn Waugh creates a strong sense of history through setting.
 He shows his protagonist Charles Ryder visit his friend’s family mansion before and after World War II.
 The once-grand building has been damaged and acquires a ghostly, nostalgic character as time and historical events change it completely.